Houston Business License Defense Attorney

 A formal Notice of Alleged Violation or Complaint served on a Texas Business License holder in Houston serves as notice to a licensee that the Administrative Law agency intends to suspend or revoke the Houston Business License.
 The licensee, now called the Respondent, has only 20 days from the date that the Notice of Alleged Violation was served (not received, but served) to file a Request for Hearing.
 The failure to file a Request for Hearing results in a Default against the Houston Business License.
 A Default will result in the immediate Revocation of the Texas Business License.

 A Notice of Alleged Violation or Complaint is a serious matter that can result in the suspension or revocation of a Business License in Houston.
 In many cases, it is possible for licensees to reach a settlement with the Texas Business Licensing Board.
 An Agreed Order is a formal term for a settlement agreement.
 If an Agreed Order cannot be reached, the parties will proceed to a formal Hearing before the Texas State Office of Administrative Hearings (SOAH) or similar Administrative Law Hearing venue.
-Licensees facing a Texas Business Licensing Board Notice of Alleged Violation in Houston should contact a Houston Business License Defense Lawyer for representation.
+Licensees facing a Texas Business Licensing Board Notice of Alleged Violation in Houston should contact a Texas Business License Defense Lawyer serving Houston for representation.

 Houston Business License Hearing Attorney